 - The cost of Opdivo alone was $103,220 for an extra 7 months.

 - The cost of the combination was $295,566 for an extra 11.5 months.

 - Patients on Medicare, and those whose insurance requires a 20% co-pay, will have to pay $60,000 (out of their own pocket) for 1 year of this treatment.

 Opdivo for lung cancer

-Opdivo was approved in March to treat squamous non-small cell lung cancer.
-Researchers at ASCO 2015 presented results of a study using it on non-squamous non-small-cell lung cancer.
+Researchers at ASCO 2015 presented results of a study using Opdivo to treat non-squamous non-small-cell lung cancer.

 Current clinical trials on Keytruda

-Right now it’s being studied on 20 different types of cancer, and has shown anti-tumor activity in 13 tumor types like small cell lung cancer, esophageal cancer, and ovarian cancer.
+Right now it’s being studied on 20 different types of cancer.

-But the latest clinical trials are using a dose that is 5 times higher than what was approved for melanoma, and costs about $83,000 per month.
-Yes, per month.
+But the latest clinical trials are using a dose that is 5 times higher than what was approved for melanoma, which would cost about $83,000 per month.